Skip to main content

 The installed range

 $40–$48 per linear foot, installed, in the Phoenix metro.
-That covers the mesh fabric panels, aluminum posts core-drilled into sleeves, a self-closing self-latching gate, layout, and code-compliant tensioning.
+That covers the mesh fabric panels, aluminum posts core-drilled into sleeves, a self-closing self-latching gate, layout, and tensioning per the manufacturer instructions.
 Final number lands inside that range based on the variables in the next section.

 02